Skip to main content

 If you think all that through, you will see that it really doesn’t vary much from the naive “put ’em in TOP order” approach.
 The only difference is having the #3 hitter (who used, alas, to traditionally be thought of as the best hitter on the team) should be your fourth-best hitter.
 That makes a lineup that looks like this:

-If the call is close on “Nth-best”, put the batters with the higher on-base percentages higher, and the ones with the higher total-base percentages (TB/PA) in the middle.
+In general, if the call is close on rankings, put the batters with the higher on-base percentages higher, and the ones with the higher total-base percentages (TB/PA) in the middle.

-There is one final note on lineups from The Book, and it only applies to the National League, in which they play real baseball, with pitchers batting.
-The analysis has to do with the reality that when the lineup turns over, the fine hitters at the top will be a hair more productive if they have a hair’s worth more likelihood of batting with a man on base (see The Book for the details).
+There is one final note on lineups from The Book, but it only applied to the National League, in which they used to play real baseball, with pitchers batting.
+The analysis has to do with the reality that when the lineup turns over, the fine hitters at the top will be a hair more productive if they have a hair’s worth more likelihood of batting with a man on base.

 Return to the page top. ↑